CIS-566-Fall-2023/final-project/README.md

   * Island Spawn: Create new primitives from the second input and position to the center.
 Calculate the size and characteristics based on grid area and radius.
   ![](./images/milestone1_demo_daniel.png)
   ![](./images/milestone1_demo_daniel1.png)

+  # Island Object Generation (Xiaoxiao(Crystal) Zou)
+  ### Objective:
+  The primary goal of Milestone 1 was to meticulously craft a realistic and visually captivating island environment in Houdini.
+This involved a series of intricate and sophisticated procedures aimed at simulating natural terrain and elements, setting a high standard for digital landscape creation.
+  ### Implementation:
+  The journey began with the creation of the main island.
+Here, I employed node point jitter to meticulously shape the terrain, followed by a careful refinement of node displays for enhanced visualization.
+To bring the main island to fruition, I harnessed the power of a color gradient, utilizing it to drive mesh displacement, thereby laying down a robust foundation for the subsequent stages.

+  The process then moved to the construction of a Druid Stone Circle, a task that allowed me to delve into the capabilities of Houdini's advanced boolean tools.
+These tools facilitated complex operations, such as intricately carving and merging geometries.
+The placement of the stones was achieved through the strategic use of a copy stamp node, pivotal for imparting a randomized yet coherent appearance to each stone.
+This phase included the meticulous arrangement of stones in a grid circle pattern, crafting a basic stone box shape, and applying boolean operations.
+The process was further refined by subdividing nodes, adjusting transform modes, adding surface noise, and incorporating elements of randomness to infuse the circle with a touch of authenticity and depth.

+  Next, I focused on crafting a small stone wall that would gracefully trace along a curve.
+Critical to this endeavor was the alignment of the normals with the curve, ensuring a natural flow and contouring of the wall.
+I achieved the desired randomization through the strategic use of a Group Expression node, complemented by a series of adjustments in the viewport, curve type modifications, segment length fine-tuning, jitter settings optimization, and precise definition of curve tangents.
+The culmination of these efforts was a stone wall that was not only randomized in its placement but also perfectly attuned to the island's topography.

+  The final task in this milestone was the creation of vines.
+Initially, I experimented with a scatter node and a foreach loop, seeking a method that offered precise control and intricate detailing.
+However, encountering challenges with this approach, I transitioned to a hair simulation method, which proved to be a more effective and efficient solution.
+This successful implementation, however, is not the end of the journey.
+I am committed to revisiting and refining the initial foreach loop method, aiming to further perfect this technique in future project iterations.

 </details>